 - Evidence of bone marrow failure (aplastic anemia, hypoplastic anemia, myelodysplastic syndrome)

-- Monitor disease progression and response to treatment in patients with confirmed PNH
+Testing can also be used to monitor disease progression and response to treatment in patients with confirmed PNH.

 Flow cytometry is the preferred technique for the diagnosis of PNH and is performed to evaluate for the presence of GPI-linked antigens on blood cells.
 Peripheral blood is the preferred specimen, and the use of multiple specific GPI-linked reagents is recommended.
-Flow cytometry allows for calculation of the percentage of red blood cells (RBCs) or white blood cells (WBCs) that entirely or partially lack GPI-linked antigens compared to normal cells; this percentage is referred to as the PNH clone size.
+Flow cytometry enables calculation of the percentage of red blood cells (RBCs) or white blood cells (WBCs) that entirely or partially lack GPI-linked antigens compared with normal cells; this percentage is referred to as the PNH clone size.

 |Classification||Presentation||Markers||PNH Clone Size|

 |Classic PNH||Hemolysis and/or thrombosis||Reticulocytosis, high LDH, high bilirubin, low haptoglobin, normal leukocyte and platelet counts||Large (>50%)|